You’ve probably never heard of Santiago Swallow, Expert on Inauthentic Identity, Author of “Self’”.

 He would need to have real influence, by interacting with his community, and his community interacting with him in an authentic and sustained way.

-As the CEO of Kred I see first-hand people telling me how influential they are, only to then see the same person unleashing hundreds of fake twitter profiles, who each have exactly 4 followers, using software to automate retweets by these profiles of the same message tens of thousands of times to try and increase their Kred score.
+As the former CEO of Kred I saw first-hand people telling me how influential they are, only to then see the same person unleashing hundreds of fake twitter profiles, who each have exactly 4 followers, using software to automate retweets by these profiles of the same message tens of thousands of times to try and increase their Kred score.

 Sadly, even some that appear on top “influencer” lists (and best-seller lists) openly boost their profile and score through well-known techniques such as the ones detailed above.
 It is an open secret in the industry.